Daniel Locatelli logo

 • Cloudflare: Hosting provider to ensure reliability and scalability, no initial investment is required.

-Why are we building this toolbox?
+Why did we build this toolbox?

 Germany is known for pushing green tech, such as solar panels and wind turbines, through public subsidies.
 But did you know that there are also many subsidies for energy-efficient construction?
 Although these subsidies are attractive, navigating the bureaucracy can be incredibly challenging.